Let us begin with a fictitious circuit

 DC circuits & DC signals

 Practically, DC is a generalized term.
-It may also refer to a DC component of an electrical signal or DC behavior of an electrical or electronic component.
+It may also refer to a DC component of an electrical signal or the DC behavior of an electrical or electronic component.
 A DC signal may have voltage or current varying with time but never involves the reversal of voltage polarity or reversal of direction of the current.

 AC circuits & AC signals